Sierra Leone: Post-Mudslides and Floods Needs Assessment and Recovery Framework

 - Establish a sequenced and prioritized cross-sectoral framework of recovery interventions.

-The Recovery Framework would also inform investment interventions supported by external partners.
+The Recovery Framework also informed investment interventions supported by external partners.

 The assessment report was presented on 8 September 2017 to the Government of Sierra Leone, including President Dr. Ernest Bai Koroma, the Hon.
 Vice President, cabinet ministers and senior government officials as well as UN agencies.
 The report was published in October 2017.